How to decode HTML entities

 Is it safe to paste scraped HTML here?

 Yes.
-Tags stay as literal text and scripts never run — decoding happens entirely in your browser and nothing is transmitted.
+Tags stay as literal text and scripts never run, decoding happens entirely in your browser, in a non-rendering parser, and nothing you paste is transmitted or stored.